 Maharana Pratap Statue

 Somewhere on the way, we saw a small garden with a huge statue of Maharana Pratap.
 On close examination, this was a place donated by Sisodia brothers to erect the statue.
 And it was inaugurated by a descendant of the Maharana.
 What is funny is that all around the monument are engraved the names of the hundreds of people who donated anything for this monument.
 There are a few rooms at the back of the garden and the board there says that it is a Vridhh Ashram (an old age home).
 But on inquiring from the women who were using the garden to get some Vitamin D, I was told that there is a Baba who comes there once a week and operates from these rooms.

 He treats people through tantra and obviously, he is the only person to use the premises.
 Do I not keep telling you that at times, your lost ways too take you somewhere and leave you with some insights about the place?

 Bird Sanctuary National Park

-Finally, after two hours on road, we did reach the National park.
+Finally, after two hours on the road, we did reach the National park.
 It is a marshland, around a Lake, which allows the birds to come here and live in natural surroundings.
 The whole park has an area of about 360 acres which makes it a large park.
 There is an island kind of formation in the park.
 This where most of the birds come and stay.
 It is also separated by a distance from the circumference of the park.
 There is a paved path that would take you around the lake.
 In between, there are jetty like pavements that would take you closer to the water.
 And give you a better view of the birds on the central island, which does not seem accessible on foot.